 Mr. Hussain's picture

-• Sunday, May 04, 2025
+• Sunday, May 25, 2025

 Hello Roth Families and Friends,

-Here are some upcoming events and some reminders.
+Here are some upcoming events and reminders.

-A Sparkling Starry Night, Semi-Formal: Roth freshmen are invited to attend our Semi-Formal Friday, May 30.
+A Sparkling Starry Night, Semi-Formal: Roth freshmen are invited to attend our semi-formal Friday, May 30.
 The event will run from 6 to 8 p.m.
 This year’s theme is “A Sparkling Starry Night.”
 Tickets are $10 per person.
 Snacks and beverages will be provided.
-Tickets will be on sale Monday, May 19, through Friday, May 30, during lunch.
-Be sure to buy your ticket in advance as no tickets will be sold the night of the event.
-This event is an excellent opportunity to enjoy a night of dancing and fun with your friends before making the leap to the Senior High School.
-No tuxedos or ballroom gowns required.
-Put on your best business-casual attire.
-The goal is to have a blast without breaking the bank – save the formal wear for your Junior Prom and Senior Ball.
+Tickets are on sale through Friday, May 30, and will be available during lunch.
+Roth 9th graders who plan to invite a 9th grader from a different school can pick up a Guest Form from the main office.
+No tuxedos or ball gowns required.
+Put on your best business-casual attire and be ready to dance the night away.

 Upcoming Events:

-• Roth 9th-Grade Semi-Formal Friday, May 30 at 6 p.m.
+• Roth 9th-Grade Semi-Formal - Friday, May 30 at 6 p.m.

-• Roth Junior High Awards Night Tuesday, June 3 @ 6:30 p.m.
+• Roth Junior High Awards Night - Tuesday, June 3 at 6:30 p.m.

 Thank you, for being a part of Roth's rise to excellence.